-In 1981, the United Nations declared September 21st to be the International Day of Peace.
-The day provides an opportunity to highlight and encourage the development of projects and initiatives aimed at creating a kinder, more peaceful and more harmonious society.
+In 1981, the United Nations declared September 21st to be the International Day of Peace (IDP).
+IDP provides an opportunity to highlight and encourage the development of activities aimed at creating a kinder, more peaceful and more harmonious society.

-The Peace Network assembles these activities are under the banner of Peace Days; it is a special moment on the calendar to highlight the peace builders of our city and their tremendous efforts.
+The Peace Network assembles these activities under the banner of Peace Days; it is a special moment on the calendar to highlight the peace builders of our city and their tremendous efforts.
 The rich and diversified Peace Days programming includes more than fifty activities each year, grouped into four main categories: In Dialogue; Learning; Community; and Arts and Culture.
 Given the current health context, many activities this year will take place online.

 Peace Days will take place over twelve days, from September 21st, the International Day of Peace, to October 2nd, the International Day of Non-violence.